November 1, 2023

 BENEFITS AND APPLICATIONS

 First surface printing is universally applicable to all materials.
-Any transparent or translucent material that our large format printers can print on – plexiglass, polycarbonate, client-supplied glass, mylar, polyester films, or vinyl – can be printed first surface.
+Any transparent or translucent material that our large-format printers can print on – plexiglass, polycarbonate, client-supplied glass, mylar, polyester films, or vinyl – can be printed first surface.
 Graphics printed on the front surface are often the most readable and can feature specialty printing methods like raised ink for dimensional effects and spot varnish for varied texture applications.

 Second surface printing is generally considered a more premium method.
 This printing method greatly reduces the likelihood that the ink will be scratched off, an important consideration if your project will be featured in high-touch areas.
 It also reliably retains the gloss or matte of the original material, adding dimensionality to an otherwise flat graphic, and takes edge-lit graphics to the next level.
 Applications include wall standoffs (logos, text, photos, museum info panels), window graphics, certain room or brand signage, art displays, edge-lit graphics, and multi-layered displays.
 There is typically not a price difference between first and second surface graphics on the same substrate.